dkesada/HFCM/README.md

 The current roadmap of the project is:

 * Create a local copy of the original repo and set it up to run the original experiment :heavy_check_mark:
-* Lay down the foundation of some classes to encapsulate the whole model
+* Lay down the foundation of some classes to encapsulate the whole model :heavy_check_mark:
-* Simplify training: a training dataset, window size and specific parameters should return a class with a `forecast()` method
+* Simplify training: a training dataset, window size and specific parameters should return a class with a `forecast()` method :heavy_check_mark:
 * Simplify testing: I have a model, I have some test data, so if I give you a starting point forecast up to horizon H
 * Make the window move.
 A sliding window has less weights to train, and can make arbitrary length predictions